What Zelenskyy’s military revamp means for ‘winning’ in Ukraine

 If aid from NATO nations dwindles, Russia could see an opening to try a new offensive amid a Ukrainian lack of ammunition and equipment.

 President Zelenskyy succeeded in securing about $54 billion in fresh support from the European Union last week, as Hungary lifted its veto on further Ukraine aid.
 The EU, however, is expected to fall short of its goal to supply 1 million ammunition rounds to Ukraine by March.
-Leaders have promised that they’re still working to ramp up European defense manufacturing base.
+Leaders have promised that they’re still working to ramp up the European defense manufacturing base.

-For the U.S., continuing to aid a beleaguered Ukraine is also a good strategy, argues Stephen Biddle, professor of International and Public Affairs at Columbia University.
+For the U.S., continuing to aid a beleaguered Ukraine is also a good strategy, argues Stephen Biddle, professor of international and public affairs at Columbia University.

 “That’s the smart move for the U.S.,” he says.
 “The money we spend on Ukraine isn’t quite a rounding error for the U.S. defense budget, but it’s not a huge fraction of it.”